awslabs/service-workbench-on-aws-cn/docs/docs/installation_guide/installation/pre-installation/conf-settings.md

 ### Accessing the Service Workbench source code

+You will need Service Workbench source code for installation.
 Download the latest source code by using [this link](https://github.com/awslabs/service-workbench-on-aws-cn/tags), copy `Source code (zip)` link address, and run the following command: `wget <URL>`, then run `unzip` to decompress code package

 **Note**: Setting the configuration is required.
 If you are deploying an installation, you can use the default configuration.